lordofwizard/mcserver/README.md

 ```
 ./install
 ```
-Also put the correct [NGROK](https://dashboard.ngrok.com/) TOKEN in the prompt.
-(Check for the option to input 1(if you want the vanilla server) and put 2(if you want the modded version))
-* now run the server for the first time
+* Then start the server with the following command.
 ```
 ./startserver
 ```